Ahava rabbah: Practices and laws

-Ahava rabbah is recited during Shacharit, and Ahavat Olam during Maariv.
+In Nusach Ashkenaz, Ahava rabbah is recited during Shacharit, and Ahavat Olam during Maariv.
 The Talmud provides differing views on which one should be recited.
 As a compromise, Ahava Rabbah (being the longer of the two) is recited in the morning, and Ahavat Olam in the evening.
+In the Sephardic rite, as well and many Nusach Sefard communities, Ahavat Olam is recited in both the morning and the evening.

 In many communities, during Ahava rabbah, at the words "Bring us in peace from the four corners of the earth [to our land]", the four corners of the tzitzit are gathered in one's hand.
 They are held throughout the Shema and kissed four times during the third paragraph of the Shema and once during Emet Veyatziv (the paragraph following the Shema) and then released.
 The gathering of the tzitzit on these words is symbolic of the gathering of the Jewish people to its land.

 Ahava rabbah is recited immediately before the Shema because its recital brings on the obligation to immediately learn, or at the very least, recite verses from the Torah.
 Since the Shema is composed of verses from the Torah, its recital fulfills that obligation.

 The recitation of Ahava Rabbah fulfills the mitzvah of saying a blessing before Torah study.
 Normally, verses from the Torah are recited during Birkat HaShachar.
 But if one forgets to recite these verses then, the obligation is met through the recitation of Ahava Rabbah.
 However, the recitation of the Shema does not meet the requirement for learning after reciting the blessing on Torah study, even though it is composed of verses from the Torah, and one must learn something immediately following prayers in order for Ahava Rabbah to work in this capacity.

+In Nusach Ashkenaz, a special piyyut (called an ahavah) is inserted before the conclusion of this blessing on special sabbaths.
+Most notable are the ahavah piyyutim recited in the Eastern Ashkenazic rite on the sabbaths between Passover and Shavuot - these poems include a dialogue between the Jewish people and God, where the Jewish people complain that the persecution has become so difficult and ask for redemption and God comforts them.